telerik/blazor-docs/knowledge-base/editor-add-text-templates.md

 ## Solution

-You can achieve the desired result by creating a custom tool that programmatically changes the Editor value (inserts the desired templated text in the Editor).
+Create a custom tool that programmatically changes the Editor value (inserts the desired templated text in the Editor).

 1. [Create custom tool]({%slug editor-custom-tools%}).
 If you want to include more than one template option, you may consider a [DropDownList]({%slug components/dropdownlist/overview%}) component as per the example below.
 Thus, the user will be able to easily select one of the suggested templates.